Skip to content

 How does a tri-color gold anklet work in a layered ankle stack?

 A tri-color gold anklet pairs naturally with single-tone gold bands at the ankle or wrist because it already contains all three gold tones, creating continuity with any adjacent yellow, white, or rose piece.
 For buyers who want a complete ankle stack, wearing the tri-color anklet as the dominant piece with simpler single-tone companions on either side is the most cohesive approach.
-Browse gold jewelry for gold jewelry options across tones.

 ×